eegli/tinyparse/docs/reference/cli-arguments.md

 );

 // Throws error:
-// "Error validating config, conflicting short flag: -a has been declared twice.
+// "Parser config validation error, conflicting short flag: -a has been declared twice.
-// Check your decamelization and custom flag options."
+// Check your settings for short flags."
 ```

 ### Positional (Command) Arguments